SoubhikSinha/LLM-from-scratch-using-Python/README.md

 <br>
 <br>

-## Introduction : What is an LLM ? 🤔
+## Introduction : What is an LLM? 🤔

 Imagine you’re texting a friend, and they ask :<br>